MetaMask/metamask-docs/snaps/reference/permissions.md

 ### endowment:transaction-insight

 To provide transaction insights, a snap must request the `endowment:transaction-insight` permission.
-This permission grants a snap read-only access to raw transaction payloads, before they're accepted for signing by the user, by exporting the [`onTransaction`](../reference/exports.md#ontransaction) method.
+This permission grants the snap read-only access to raw transaction payloads, before they're accepted for signing by the user, by exporting the [`onTransaction`](../reference/exports.md#ontransaction) method.

 This permission requires an object with an `allowTransactionOrigin` property to signal if the snap